MichaIng/DietPi-Docs/docs/software/home_automation.md

     - HTTPS: `https://<your.IP>:8424`
     - Username: `admin`
     - Password: `domoticz`

+    !!! tip "Change default user and password"
-    - NB: We recommend to create a new user with admin privileges via **Setup** -> **Users** and remove the above default one, or at least change the default password.
+        We recommend to create a new user with admin privileges via **Setup** -> **Users** and remove the default one, or at least change the default password.

 === "View logs"